iqea-ai/duckdb-snowflake/docs/AUTHENTICATION.md

 - **Browser-based methods** (EXT_BROWSER, OKTA) require interactive browser access and won't work in containerized/headless environments

 **Testing Status:**
-- **✅ Tested**: PASSWORD and EXT_BROWSER have been fully tested and verified working
+- **Tested**: PASSWORD, EXT_BROWSER, and KEY_PAIR have been fully tested and verified working
-- **✅ Implemented**: OAuth, Key Pair, OKTA, and MFA are fully implemented but require external configuration:
-  - **OAuth**: Requires External OAuth integration configured in Snowflake (see setup instructions below)
-  - **Key Pair**: Requires RSA key pair generation and public key registration in Snowflake
-  - **OKTA**: Requires Okta URL configuration and Okta-specific setup
-  - **MFA**: Requires MFA-enabled Snowflake account
+- **Not Suitable for Programmatic Use**:
+  - **MFA**: Works for interactive browser sessions but not for programmatic connections (DuckDB, JDBC, ODBC).
+Error: "MFA methods are not supported for programmatic authentication."
+For secure programmatic access, use Key Pair instead.
+- **Known Issues**:
+  - **OAuth**: Fully configured (Auth0 + Snowflake integration working with SnowSQL) but ADBC driver token validation fails.
+Tokens work correctly with SnowSQL but not with DuckDB/ADBC.
+Investigation needed.
+- **Implemented**:
+  - **OKTA**: Native Okta API requires Okta as IdP (not compatible with Auth0).
+For Auth0 users, use EXT_BROWSER instead.

 ## 1. Password Authentication (Default)